akka/akka-http/docs/src/main/paradox/scala/http/migration-guide/migration-from-old-http-javadsl.md

 @unidoc[HttpApp] (a helper class containing a `main()` implementation) is gone, as we would like to encourage understanding how the various elements of the API fit together.

-Instead developers should start applications "manually", by converting a @unidoc[Route] to a `Flow<HttpRequest, HttpResponse, ?>` using the `Route.flow` method.
+Instead developers should start applications "manually", by converting a @unidoc[Route] to a @unidoc[Flow[HttpRequest, HttpResponse, ?]] using the `Route.flow` method.
 For examples of full apps refer to @ref[Route Testkit](../routing-dsl/testkit.md).

 ## `RequestVal` is gone